hirnlego/repetita-versio/README.md

 ## Triggering the looper

-When the bottom switch is either in the center or right position, the rapid press of the button restarts the reproduction at the start position.
+When the bottom switch is either in the center or right position, the rapid press of the button restarts the reproduction at the start position (it can also be useful to re-synchronize the two channels when they've diverged).
 In one-shot mode (center position), it stops at the end of the loop.
 The same thing happens when a positive voltage is received at the relative input.